vmstio/docs/content/infrastructure/mastodon.md

 ## Web

 The Mastodon Web tier consists of the Mastodon Web UI/API and the separate Streaming API service.
-Our Web tier runs on the Digital Ocean managed Kubernetes platform.
+Our Web tier runs on the DigitalOcean managed Kubernetes platform.

 ### Puma